firefly-oss/lib-plugin-manager/examples/04-microservice-plugin-responsibilities.md

 Let's walk through a concrete example of how this works with the Orchestrator:

-1. The `core-banking-accounts` microservice defines a `TransactionValidatorExtensionPoint` interface that specifies how transactions can be validated before processing
+1. The `core-banking-ledger` microservice defines a `TransactionValidatorExtensionPoint` interface that specifies how transactions can be validated before processing

 2. A fraud detection plugin implements this interface with a `MachineLearningFraudValidator` class that uses AI to detect suspicious transactions